Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Simple non-autonomous dynamics and pullback attractors

-Note that the pullback attractor is independent of $x_{0}$---in essence, it is the trajectory a system will take after enough time has elapsed for the ``memory'' of the starting state $\vec{x}_{0}$ to be lost.
+We consider the case that the pullback attractor is independent of $x_{0}$---in essence, the memory of starting point of the system is lost after enough time elapsed.
 For systems which start sometime in the finite past, they quickly converge to $\vec{\varphi}_{pb}(t)$, as illustrated in Fig. \ref{fig:1} and Fig. \ref{fig:2}.

 What follows are several simple examples.